Nikkei gains ahead of Fed, fails to break 9,000

 Investors covered bearish bets ahead of the Fed decision later in the day as they wait to see if it will launch another round of bond-buying to kick start a flagging economic recovery in the United States.

-Battered shippers were the best sectoral performer, up 5.5 percent, while heavily shorted Nippon Sheet Glass Co Ltd climbed 5.2 percent.
+Battered shippers .ISHIP.T were the best sectoral performer, up 5.5 percent, while heavily shorted Nippon Sheet Glass Co Ltd (5202.T) climbed 5.2 percent.

 "Anything with big shorts out there were reaping today," a senior dealer at a foreign bank said.
 "It's basically squaring up in case something does come out of that."